vendrhub/vendr-documentation/content/core/1.0.0/reference/orders.md

 | `long` | The total number of finalized Orders |

 #### SaveOrder
-Persists the given Order to the database.
+Persists the given Order to the database

 ***Signature:***